-The technical material here can also serve as a first introduction to point-free thinking in topology, if one wishes to do so through shapes (see \cite{Johnstone2001}, \cite{Menger40}, and \cite{PicPultr2010}, for general references to point-free topology in mathematics).
-At least when it comes to the finitistic case, the paper provides a much more intuitive and actually \emph{spatial} framework, compared to other point-free frameworks available in the mathematical literature (such as the theory of locales and frames, e.g. \cite{PicPultr2010}).
-In the final section of this paper, I discuss how the technical material contributes to studies on the mathematical structure of design objects, in art and design.
+The technical material here can also serve as a first introduction to point-free thinking in topology if one wishes to do so through shapes (see \cite{Johnstone2001}, \cite{Menger40}, and \cite{PicPultr2010}, for general references to point-free topology in mathematics).
+At least when it comes to the finitistic case, the paper provides a much more intuitive and actually \emph{spatial} framework, compared to other point-free frameworks available in the mathematical literature (such as the theory of locales and frames, e.g., \cite{PicPultr2010}).
+In the final section of this paper, I comment on how this paper contributes to studies of the mathematical structure of design objects, in art and design.